vogechri/CustomNetworkLayers/README.md

 IMPORTANT:
 If you use this software you should cite the following in any resulting publication:

-    [1] An Evaluation of Data Costs for Optical Flow
+    [1] Learning Energy Based Inpainting for Optical Flow
-        C. Vogel, S. Roth and K. Schindler
+        C. Vogel, P. Knoebelreiter and T. Pock
-        In GCPR, Saarbruecken, Germany, September 2013
+        In ACCV, Perth, Australia, December 2018

 INSTALLING & RUNNING

 1. Download and install PyTorch from https://pytorch.org/ and similarly acquire ImageUtilities from https://github.com/VLOGroup/imageutilities.
     Compile ImageUtilities and if desired create a system variable pointing to the installation path